davebshow/asyncbolt/README.md

 # asyncbolt

-:zap:`asyncbolt`:zap: is an implementation of the Neo4j [Bolt](https://boltprotocol.org/) client/server protocol for Python [Asyncio](https://docs.python.org/3/library/asyncio.html).
+:zap:`asyncbolt`:zap: is an implementation of the Neo4j [Bolt](https://boltprotocol.org/) client/server protocol for Python [asyncio](https://docs.python.org/3/library/asyncio.html).

-The `asyncbolt.session.ClientSession` object aims to be fully compatible with [Neo4j](https://neo4j.com/) (or any other server that speaks Bolt), but it won't provide a fully featured Neo4j client.
+The `asyncbolt.session.ClientSession` object aims to be fully compatible with [Neo4j](https://neo4j.com/) (or any other server that speaks Bolt), but it isn't a replacement for a full featured Neo4j client.

 - Python >= 3.6
 - 0 dependencies